What is a construction loan?

-Just like the wide variety of options available for buyers in choosing the right builder or floorplan, construction loans also offer plenty of choice for consumers and their individual financial needs.
+Just like the wide variety of options available for buyers in choosing the right builder or floorplan, construction loans also offer plenty of choices for consumers and their individual financial needs.

 If the house you’re building is not your first home and you’ll need to sell your current house to pay for your new property, talk to one of Inovayt’s experts about a construction loan as part of a relocation loan.

 These loans, sometimes referred to as a ‘bridging loan’, allow you to settle on your purchase before you sell your current property, making the transition to your new home seamless, while also eliminating the hassle of moving to a new house twice.
 Our team can help you consider whether finding a lender who offers this type of construction loan will be of benefit to your situation.